calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 4. Change the var path in the dhus.xml and check if every path containing &varFolder;/  path are still respected
  ` <!ENTITY varFolder "dhus-<new_version>/var/">
 ]>`
-5.Start the new DHuS version
+5. Start the new DHuS version
 `nohup /bin/bash start.sh &> dhus-<new_version>/logs/logs.txt &`